FedJudge: Federated Legal Large Language Model: Experiments

 \subsubsection{Implementation Details}

-We set the number of clients $N$ to 3.
+In this paper, all methods including FedJudge and its variants utilize Baichuan-7B \cite{baichuan} as the pre-trained LLM backbone.
+We set the number of clients $N$ to 3, including the court view, legal consultation and reasoning clients.
 During training, we set $\lambda$ in FedJudge-CL to 1.
 The rank of LoRA is set to 4 and the communication round is set to 5.
 The learning rate of the Adam optimizer \cite{KingmaB14} is initialized to 2e-4.
 Experiments are performed on 2 Tesla A100 40G GPUs, where the batch size in each device is 2 and the gradient accumulation step is 8.